mcbolin22/T1A3Program/UserGuide.md

 These inputs are stored within a csv file for later use.
 The user is then taken back to the main menu.
 The next Menu options will show what we can do with these entries.

 ### Option 2
-Option 2 allows the user to view the previous data within the csv file then returns the user to the main menu.
+Selecting 2 allows the user to view the previous data within the csv file then returns the user to the main menu.

 ### Option 3
+Selecting 3 allows the user to delete a previous entry and appears as follows:

+- User is shown the previous entries and is asked to enter the line number they are looking to delete.

+- User is asked to confirm the line they are looking to delete.

+- User is shown the line they have selected and asked if they want to delete that line with a Y/N prompt.

+- Line is deleted and/or user is returned to the main menu.

+### Option 4